-Finance for Non-Financial Managers
+Finance for Non-Financial

-Provides an understanding of budget concepts as applied to the supervisor.
 Includes basic terminology, how to organize and plan a budget, and how to use the budget as a management tool.

-Law for the Manager
+196-140 Law for the Manager

-Designed to give supervisors a general overview of laws pertinent to their position in a business organization.
+Designed to give supervisors a general overview of laws pertinent to their position in abusiness organization.
 Although this course is introductory, it places considerable emphasis on governmental laws and regulations which are difficult to deal with due to their complexity and number.
 Topics covered include: laws and the legal process; contract law; employee and employment laws; and other government regulations pertinent to the manager in a business organization.

-Business Concepts for Supervisors 1.00
+196-141 Business Concepts for Supervisors 1.00

 Gives supervisors an understanding and working knowledge of modern business concepts and practices.
-Topics include: understanding economic system; knowing your business, organizational information system and financial management system, improving quality and productivity; and dealing with our technologically changing world.
+Topics include: understanding economic system: knowing vour business, organizational information system and financial management system. improving guality and productivity; and dealing with our technologically changing world.